 Assumption Description Details Pension contribution rates Employer rates set by Pension Fund.
 No change.
 Still assumed 1% increase per year.
 Next triennial review due in 21/22.
 Staff pay award Pay award for Chief Officers and other staff negotiated nationally.
-Reduced from 2% to 0.5% for 21/22 following SR2020, 1% for 22/23 and then reverts to 2% afterwards.
+Reduced from 2% to 0% (with funds set aside for those on lowest pay levels) for 21/22 following SR2020, then 2% for 22/23 onwards.
 Social care grant Specific grants given by Government Assume that extra funding received in 21/22 will continue given pressures on social care.
-Rural Delivery grant Grant for rural authorities Assume it will continue but be paid via Business Rates Retention Council tax base Number of Band D properties Assume a small increase in 21/22 to reflect a lower collection rate and greater number of council tax support cases following impact on the pandemic (see risk 8, 4.3.1) Council tax rate Rate set by Elected members 3% in 21/22 but 4% thereafter assume Government continues to allow 2% general council tax increases and 2% for social care precept Business Rates Amount of funding Rutland is allowed to keep (its baseline) by Government from rates collected Assume rates baseline continues as is (no growth) but is adjusted for public health and rural delivery grant).
-Better Care Fund Ringfenced funding shared with the CCG Assume this increases with inflation as it contributes to reducing the burden on the NHS factors that could impact on funding and spending that are outside of the Council's control (these are covered below).
+Rural Delivery grant Grant for rural authorities Assume it will continue but be paid via Business Rates Retention from 22/23.
+Council tax base Number of Band D properties Assume a small increase in 21/22 to reflect a lower collection rate and greater number of council tax support cases following impact on the pandemic (see risk 8, 4.3.1) Council tax rate Rate set by elected members 3% in 21/22 but 4% thereafter assume Government continues to allow 2% general council tax increases and 2% for social care precept Business Rates Amount of funding Rutland is allowed to keep (its baseline) by Government from rates collected Assume rates baseline continues as is (no growth) but is adjusted for public health and rural delivery grant).
+Better Care Fund Ringfenced funding shared with the CCG Assume this increases with inflation as it contributes to reducing the burden on the NHS inherent risks associated with these assumptions and a range of other factors that could impact on funding and spending that are outside of the Council's control (these are covered below).